-The 50 year-long crisis has caused a deteriorating humanitarian situation, with Palestinian communities in the West Bank suffering from a host of problems.
-In Gaza, recurrent clashes, the blockade, three wars in the last ten years, and - to an extent - the intra-Palestinian divide have resulted in continual deterioration of the humanitarian situation, with damaged infrastructure, crippling unemployment, access restrictions, and crumbling healthcare and other critical services.
+The 52 year-long crisis in Palestine has caused a deteriorating humanitarian situation, with communities in the West Bank suffering from a host of problems.
+In Gaza, recurrent clashes, the land, air and sea blockade, three wars in the last eleven years, and, to an extent, the internal divides, have resulted in a continued deterioration of the humanitarian situation, with damaged infrastructure, crippling unemployment, access restrictions, and a collapse of healthcare and other critical services.

-The European Commission allocated €36 million in humanitarian funding for Palestine in 2018.
-In the West Bank, €4.7 million was allocated in 2017 to families living in Area C and East Jerusalem for legal assistance, emergency response to demolitions and evictions, and material assistance for essential services, and improved access to quality and safe education for vulnerable girls and boys affected by the crisis.
+The European Commission provided €46 million in humanitarian funding for Palestine in 2018.
+In the same year, €5.9 million was allocated to families in the West Bank living in Area C and East Jerusalem for legal assistance, emergency response to demolitions and evictions, critical assistance for essential services, and improved access to quality and safe education for vulnerable girls and boys affected by the crisis.

-Since 2000, the European Commission has provided more than €700 million in humanitarian assistance to help meet the basic needs of the Palestinian population.
+Since 2000, the European Commission has provided more than €750 million in humanitarian assistance to help meet the basic needs of the Palestinian population.